huggingface/transformers/docs/source/main_classes/trainer.rst

    recommended way as it puts most of the configuration params in one place.
 2. Supply just the ZeRO configuration params inside the file, and configure the rest using the normal Trainer command line arguments.
-3. Any variation of the first two ways
+3. Any variation of the first two ways.

-To get an idea of what DeepSpeed configuration file looks like, here is one that activates ZeRO stage 2 features, enables fp16, uses Adam optimizer and WarmupLR scheduler:
+To get an idea of what DeepSpeed configuration file looks like, here is one that activates ZeRO stage 2 features, enables FP16, uses Adam optimizer and WarmupLR scheduler:

 .. code-block:: json